TheWidlarzGroup/react-native-notificated/docs/docs/api/types.md

     hideCloseButton?: boolean // default false
 }
 ```
-**When used with custom notification, there is a little difirence in 'title' and 'description'**
+**When used with custom notification, there is a little difference in 'title' and 'description'**
 ```tsx
 // when calling custom component:
 params: {